Enter your parameters in the profit margin calculator below:

 - Press CALCULATE to calculate the value of revenue and profit based on the entered cost and desired profit margin value.

 - Click RESET to reset the entered values and start a new calculation.
-(You can also start new calculation without pressing RESET)
+(You can also start a new calculation without pressing RESET).

 What is Profit Margin?